The 9 Best Toys for Indoor Cats

 Approximately 20-30% of cats do not respond to this special herb; however I still recommend giving it a try.
 Catnip is cheap, harmless, and worth a shot.

-Why we love it:the Kong Kickeroo toys consist of a soft 'body' stuffed with catnip, and trailing feathery 'tail'.
-It comes in a few different patterns, shapes and sizes, including a small one for kittens.
+Why we love it:the Kong Wubba toys consist of a soft 'body' stuffed with catnip, and trailing 'tails'.
+It comes in an assorted colours and styles.
 Most cats love to wrestle, bunny kick, and carry this toy around the house.
 As sad as this sounds, it's the perfect toy for cats in a single-cat household as it mimics another cat's body - hence the wrestling / bunny kicking behaviour.
 (It's like having a very passive, catnip-smelling friend who's alwayshappy to play!).

 Shop Catnip Toys

 8. Best treat-dispensing toy: The Catit Senses Food Maze

 The Catit Senses Food Maze

 Treat- or food-dispensing toys are perfect for indoor cats, particularly if they are food-motivated or overweight.
 Any toy that encourages your cat to forage, complete a puzzle, or hunt for their food will really help keep their mind busy.
 Working for a meal is a natural behaviour in cats, as they would naturally need to hunt in order to eat.